thomashashi/thomas_cc_demo/terraform/aws/README.md

 This terraform code will spin up a simple three-tier web application that illustrates the differences in tiers using Consul for service discovery only (web_client to listings), and other tiers that use Service Discovery and Consul Connect (web_client to products).

 > Previous versions of this demo used seperate demo environments to demonstrate Service Discovery ("noconnect" mode) and Consul Connect ("connect" mode).
-These two environments have been combined into one "hybrid" demo that is deployed when mode is set to "connect".
-These instructions are for the new hybrid demo.
+These two environments have been combined into one environment that incorporates one connection via Service Discovery and the others via Consul Connect.
+These instructions are specific to this new environment.

 For reference, the three tiers are: